AppDev-ACE/sastraX-backend-api/README.md

  - /timetable: To fetch timetable (POST)
  - /messMenu: To fetch mess menu (GET)

-API is temporarily hosted in CLOUDFLARED for testing purpose
+API is permanenly hosted in RENDER